 January 2019 | GTI acquires Advanced Grow Labs

-With adult-use sales on the horizon, the market could easily generate $250m in sales in the first full year and $725m in the fourth year.
+With adult-use sales on the horizon, this market could quickly generate $250MM in sales in the first full year and $725MM in the fourth year.

-Major MSOs have already identified this state as an attractive market, with both Curaleaf and GTI making inroads.
+Major MSOs have already entered this state through acquisitions and will benefit from first-mover-advantage.
 The Constitution State enjoys an attractive population density with a limited license regulatory framework.
 Look for the regulatory framework to expand, allowing for more patients and revenue while the northeast continues its march towards full legalization thanks to pressure from adult-use neighbors Massachusetts and New Jersey.